Axlefublr/helix/README.md

 Harps don't magically remove your usage of `:open` or the fuzzy search picker, they *minimize* it. \
 First you get to some file using one of the two, and store it in a harp. \
 Now you get a "bookmark" of the file, that lets you completely circumvent having to dance around with `:open`/fzf ever again with that file. \
-The different harp types (only one exists, I intend to add more) allow you to express *what* you're storing and relative to *where* you're storing it, giving you a lot of flexibility *and* speed.
+The different harp types (only one file-structure-related harp type exists, I intend to add more) allow you to express *what* you're storing and relative to *where* you're storing it, giving you a lot of flexibility *and* speed.

 Stop thinking about *how* to get to your file, let your muscle memory move you there.